 Primary vertebral tumors are rare in cats, with osteosarcoma being the most frequently reported.
-Metastatic, extradural spinal cord tumors are unusual in dogs, but extradural lymphosarcoma is the most common feline spinal tumor.
+Metastatic, extradural spinal cord tumors are unusual in dogs, but extradural lymphosarcoma is the most common spinal tumor in cats.
 In most cases, these tumors are secondary to lymphosarcoma elsewhere in the body, although primary spinal cord lymphosarcomas have been reported sporadically in dogs.
 In one study in cats, extraneural involvement was not found in ~50% of the cases, and the tumors were solitary in 22 of 23 cats.
-A predilection for the thoracic and lumbar vertebral canal was seen, but the tumors may be seen in any spinal region.
-Three of the tumors affected the brachial plexus cervical roots (see Neoplasia of the Nervous System: Peripheral Nerve Tumors).
-Feline spinal lymphomas may extend over multiple vertebral bodies and involve more than 1 level of the spinal cord.
+A predilection for the thoracic and lumbar vertebral canal was seen, but the tumors may develop in any spinal region.
+Three of the tumors affected the brachial plexus cervical roots (see Peripheral Nerve Tumors).
+Spinal lymphomas in cats may extend over multiple vertebral bodies and involve more than one level of the spinal cord.
 Leptomeningeal spinal cord involvement is not common in cats.
-A tumor termed myxoma-myxosarcoma has been described in 4 dogs.
-These malignant tumors resembled soft tissue myxomas, with polygonally shaped cells with gray, vacuolated cytoplasm that stained positive for S-100 protein antibody.
-The masses were extradural in 3 cases and intradural-extramedullary in the other.
+A tumor termed myxoma-myxosarcoma has been described in four dogs.
+These malignant tumors resembled soft-tissue myxomas, with polygonally shaped cells with gray, vacuolated cytoplasm that stained positive for S-100 protein antibody.
+The masses were extradural in three cases and intradural-extramedullary in the other.

 Malformation tumors rarely affect the spinal cord.
 In one report, a 2-yr-old, female Rottweiler presenting with a thoracolumbar syndrome had an intramedullary epidermoid cyst.
 The gray to off-white cyst was ~2 cm long, 1 cm in diameter, and extended from T13 to L2 spinal cord segments.
 The empty lumen was lined by simple stratified squamous epithelium or, in a few regions, by desquamating keratinized epithelium containing keratohyaline granules.
 The spinal cord was severely compressed.
 These cysts may arise from growth of primordial epithelial cells entrapped during closure of the neural tube.